G00232918/pands-problem-sheet/README.md

 * Go to github create your account and repository.
 * Select the repository.
 * Select code then go to SSH and copy the URL.
-* Clone the URL into the irectory where you have your files.
+* Clone the URL into your directory where you have your files.
 * Then Add, Commit and Push files into the directory.

 ## Technologies